Assessing the Distance for Probing the Nuclear Equation of State with Supernova Gravitational Waves: Results

-To minimize this confusion, we group EOS model with similar treatments of nonuniform lower density matter and select only a few representative EOS model from each of these groups.
-This leaves 10 different EOSs.
-The confusion matrix for these 10 models is shown in Fig. \ref{fig:10eos_confusion_matrix}.
-The corresponding classification accuracy is $74.1\% \pm 4.1\%$, which is significantly higher than that for the entire 18 EOS set.
+In the following analysis, we select ten well distinguishable EOS models (labeled 3, 6, 8, 10, 12, 13, 14, 16, 17, and 18), encompassing both the same and different low-density treatments.
+The corresponding confusion matrix is shown in Fig.~\ref{fig:10eos_confusion_matrix}.
+The overall classification accuracy is $93.1\%\pm 4.1\%$, which is significantly higher than that obtained for the full 18 EOS dataset.

-In our earlier work \cite{mitra24}, it was shown that for extremely rapid rotation, EOS classification accuracy decreases with increasing $T/|W|$.
-This decline is attributed to the growing influence of centrifugal support, which prevents the stellar core from reaching the extreme densities where EOS-dependent effects are most pronounced.
-To further quantify this effect, we evaluate the classification accuracy as a function of the maximum $T/|W|$ included in the dataset, using clean data without detector noise.
-As shown in Fig.~\ref{fig:tw_acc}, the accuracy remains high for $T/|W| \lesssim 0.10$, but drops significantly thereafter, falling from $93.1\%\pm2.9\%$ to $74.1\%\pm4.1\%$ by $T/|W| = 0.18$.
-Based on this trend, we restrict our dataset to the range $0.02 \leq T/|W| \leq 0.10$, ensuring robust classification performance while retaining a physically relevant portion of the parameter space.
-Because rapid rotation is rare, the condition $T/|W| < 0.10$ does not constitute a substantial additional constraint, as progenitors with faster rotation are probably extremely uncommon \cite{Heger05Presupernova}.
-For a detected signal, the value of $T/|W|$ can be inferred using the method of \citet{pastor24}.